 Dr. Kate Henson

 Kate is a Clinical Psychologist licensed in Oregon in 2007.
 Her postgraduate training emphasized neuropsychological assessment and psychotherapy with adults and children.
 Kate has worked extensively with children, families, and schools under the realm of Special Education.
 Presently, Kate works with the psychology team at Oregon Reproductive Medicine in addition to continuing her practice in personality, cognitive, neuropsychological, and educational assessment.
 Kate is a native Portlander who enjoys spending time with her family including their beloved dog Alyeska while traveling, trekking, camping, kayaking, and beachcombing.

 Nicki is a teacher with 22 years of experience in education.
 She has taught 2nd, 3rd, 6th, 7th and 8th grades, and specializes in literacy.
 Nicki discovered the power of the HELP program when her son enrolled in the program in 2018.
 Nicki is an Oregon native who enjoys making things and getting outdoors.

 Matt is a licensed teacher who has taught in a classroom in a local district for over 20 years.
-He has taught at various grades at the elementary level with his speciality in science and service learning.
+He has taught at various grades at the elementary level with his specialty in science and service-learning.
 Matt has seen the success of the HELP program first hand through the growth of his son as well as former students.